RulLu16/RulLu16/README.md

 ### Hi there 👋

-🌱 I’m YeEun Lee, junior developer!
+🌱 I’m YeEun Lee, junior backend developer!
 Interested in good architecture and clean code!

 <!--